-With more than 14 years as a former marker on the actual Oxford Brookes ACCA BSc marking team I have expert knowledge of the requirements to pass
+With more than 14 years previously as markers on the actual Oxford Brookes ACCA BSc marking team we have expert knowledge of the requirements to pass

-As a teacher with many years’ experience I understand the sorts of issues that are faced when doing academic work for the first time
+As tutors with many years’ experience we understand the sorts of issues that are faced when doing academic work for the first time

-Having worked in business I have had personal experience of putting together and structuring professional reports
+Having worked in business we have had personal experience of putting together and structuring professional reports

-I can absolutely guarantee that you will not find a better mentor for your Research & Analysis Project as no one else (unless you are able to find another Oxford Brookes marker who is mentoring) has the same amount of expertise I have.
-During my years as a marker I have literally marked thousands of Research and Analysis projects, written feedback to students and assisted with curriculum development – so when it comes to the RAP it really is a case of what I don’t know about RAP work could be written on the back of a postage stamp
+We can absolutely guarantee that you will not find a better mentor for your Research & Analysis Project as no one else (unless you are able to find another Oxford Brookes marker who is mentoring) has the same amount of expertise we possess.
+During our years as markers we have literally marked thousands of Research and Analysis projects, written feedback to students and assisted with curriculum development – so when it comes to the RAP it really is a case of what we don’t know about RAP work could be written on the back of a postage stamp

-At the end of mentoring and the completion of your report you are more than likely to be able to corroborate the sentiments of my students, one of whom from P 38 summed this up as
+At the end of mentoring and the completion of your report you are more than likely to be able to corroborate the sentiments of one of our P39 students: